manzolo/multipass_ssl_certificate_management/README.md

 ## Description
-The script Multipass_ca.sh automates the management of SSL certificates using Multipass, a lightweight VM manager.
+The script setup.sh automates the management of SSL certificates using Multipass, a lightweight VM manager.
 Here's what it does:
 * Creating VM for the Private CA: Launches a VM named ca-vm with specified resources and transfers the openssl_ext.conf file to it.
 * Installing Dependencies on CA VM: Installs OpenSSL on the ca-vm and creates a private CA along with certificates.
 * Creating Private Key and Server Certificate: Generates a private key and a server certificate signed by the private CA.